 In your quest to create a timeless home, a home that withstands the ebb and flow of trends, you run a serious risk of creating a space that is, well…boring.
 So, along with my other blog posts in this series, this one will show you some ideas that will stand the test of time while adding some PERSONALITY along the way!

 Creating a timeless home is about being inspired – with restraint.
-It’s about seeing the latest trends and applying them the RIGHT way so that in 5 years you aren’t kicking yourself for doing an entire bathroom in forest green (a trend of the 90’s) or all of your walls in shiplap (today’s trend).
-It’s about embracing what you love, what fires up your engines – without committing to it on such a large scale that your hubby has a jammer when you want to replace it in 2-3 years.
+It’s about seeing the latest trends and applying them in a way so that in five years, you aren’t kicking yourself for doing an entire bathroom in forest green (a trend of the 90s) or all of your walls in shiplap (today’s trend).
+It’s about embracing what you love, what fires up your engines, without committing to it on such a large scale that your hubby has a jammer when you want to replace it in 2-3 years.

 Now I’m not saying you can’t do those things, you CAN!
 However, if you are looking for style AND longevity, I have some suggestions…

 BTW, if you’re a house flipper or selling in the next 2-3 years, then this info isn’t as important – TRENDS will be more important.
 HOWEVER, if you’re in it for the long haul and the spouse has put a cap on HOW MANY TIMES you can replace your sofa – then you might find this info helpful.
 Luckily, Tim hasn’t put a cap on me…yet.

 IDEA #1 Large Hard Surfaces Should Be Neutral